dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 In this example, the channel is given the client identifier `test-1`.

-The client identifier may be used to select specific channels when querying which channels have already been created.
+The client identifier may be used to select specific channels when querying which channels have already been created for this user.

 As above, the query without any query parameter shows all the channels that are currently available to this user: